confluentinc/confluent-hybrid-cloud-workshop/README.md

 ## Overview

-This repository allows you to configure and provision a cloud-based workshop using your preferred cloud provider (GCP or Azure currently).
+This repository allows you to configure and provision a cloud-based workshop using your preferred cloud provider GCP, AWS or Azure.
 Each workshop participant connects to their own virtual machine and is intended to act as a psuedo on-premise datacenter.
 A single Confluent Cloud cluster is shared by all workshop participants.

 For a single workshop participant, the logical architecture looks like this.